High Noon: Production

+House Un-American Activities Committee controversy

-The production and release of High Noon intersected with the second Red Scare and the Korean War.
-In 1951, during production of the film, Carl Foreman was summoned before the House Un-American Activities Committee (HUAC) during its investigation of "Communist propaganda and influence" in the motion picture industry.
-Foreman had once been a member of the Communist party, but he declined to identify fellow members or anyone he suspected of current membership.
-As a result, he was labeled an "uncooperative witness" by the committee, making him vulnerable to blacklisting.
+The production and release of High Noon intersected with the Second Red Scare in the United States and the Korean War.
+In 1951, during production of the film, screenwriter Carl Foreman was summoned before the House Un-American Activities Committee (HUAC) during its investigation of "Communist propaganda and influence" in the motion picture industry.
+Foreman had once been a member of the Communist Party, but he declined to identify fellow members or anyone he suspected of current membership.
+As a result, he was labeled an "uncooperative witness" by the committee, making him vulnerable to blacklisting by the movie industry.

 After his refusal to name names was made public, Foreman's production partner Stanley Kramer demanded an immediate dissolution of their partnership.
-As a signatory to the production loan, Foreman remained with the High Noon project; but before the film's release, he sold his partnership share to Kramer and moved to Britain, knowing that he would not find further work in the United States.
+As a signatory to the production loan, Foreman remained with the High Noon project, but before the film's release, he sold his partnership share to Kramer and moved to Britain, knowing that he would not find further work in the United States.

-Kramer later asserted that he ended their partnership because Foreman had threatened to falsely name him to HUAC as a Communist.
+Kramer later asserted that he had ended their partnership because Foreman had threatened to falsely name him to HUAC as a Communist.
 Foreman said that Kramer feared damage to his own career due to "guilt by association".
-Foreman was indeed blacklisted by the Hollywood studios due to the "uncooperative witness" label and additional pressure from Columbia Pictures president Harry Cohn, MPA president John Wayne, and Los Angeles Times gossip columnist Hedda Hopper.
+Foreman was indeed blacklisted by the Hollywood studios due to the "uncooperative witness" label along with pressure from Columbia Pictures president Harry Cohn, MPA president John Wayne, and Los Angeles Times gossip columnist Hedda Hopper.

-According to Darkness at High Noon: The Carl Foreman Documents—a 2002 documentary based in part on a lengthy 1952 letter from Foreman to film critic Bosley Crowther—Foreman's role in the creation and production of High Noon has been unfairly downplayed over the years in favor of Kramer's.
-Foreman told Crowther that the film originated from a four-page plot outline he wrote that turned out to be very similar to a short story by John W. Cunningham titled "The Tin Star".
-Foreman purchased the film rights to Cunningham's story and wrote the screenplay.
-By the time the documentary aired, most of the principals were dead, including Kramer, Foreman, Zinnemann, and Cooper.
-Victor Navasky, author of Naming Names, a definitive account of the Hollywood blacklist, told a reporter that, based on his interviews with Kramer's widow and others, the documentary seemed "one-sided, and the problem is it makes a villain out of Stanley Kramer, when it was more complicated than that".

-Richard Fleischer later claimed he helped Carl Foreman develop the story of High Noon over the course of eight weeks while driving to and from the set of The Clay Pigeon (1949) which they were making together.
-Fleischer says his RKO contract prevented him from directing High Noon.